itzg/docker-kafka-multiarch/README.md

-These images are intended to be configuration-compatible with the [confluentinc/cp-zookeeper](https://hub.docker.com/r/confluentinc/cp-zookeeper) and [confluentinc/cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka); however, unlike those images, these are built as multi-architecture images for both amd64 and arm64 in order to be compatible with Mac OS on M1 Apple Silicon and the usual x86 hardware.
+These images are intended to be configuration-compatible with the [confluentinc/cp-zookeeper](https://hub.docker.com/r/confluentinc/cp-zookeeper) and [confluentinc/cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka) images; however, unlike those images, these are built as multi-architecture images for both amd64 and arm64 in order to be compatible with Mac OS on M1 Apple Silicon and the usual x86 hardware.

 ## Zookeeper